 The Conversion Framework analyzes seven different areas on the page:

-Elements of these six areas affect whether visitors stay on your website or leave.
+Elements of these seven areas affect whether visitors stay on your website or leave.
 You must keep in mind that different elements have diverse impacts based on the type of page you are evaluating.

-A conversion optimization expert can easily pinpoint 50 to 150 problems on a webpage.
+Using the Conversion Framework, a conversion optimization expert can easily pinpoint 50 to 150 problems on a webpage.

 We do NOT believe you should attempt to fix all of these at once.
 Prioritize and focus on the top three to seven problems to get started.

 A hypothesis is a predictive statement about the impact of removing or fixing one of the problems identified on a webpage.
-Successful testing begins by creating a hypothesis to explain why visitors react to certain elements on a page.

-Abandonment rates for un-optimized checkout usually range from 45% to 60%.
+Abandonment rates for un-optimized checkout usually range from 65% to 75%.

 Our team, then, conducted a usability test.
-Nurses were invited to place an order with the site while the optimization team observed and conducted exit interviews to gather information from participants.
-The nurses revealed that the visitor’s biggest problem was the fear of paying too much for a product.
-As nurses are price conscious, they are aware they can buy the same item from other competing website or brick and mortar stores.
+Nurses were invited to place an order on the site while the optimization team observed and conducted exit interviews to gather information from participants.
+The nurses revealed that the biggest problem was the fear of paying too much for a product.
+As nurses are price conscious, they are aware that they can buy the same item from other competing website or brick and mortar stores.

-The team added an “assurance center” on the left-hand navigation of the cart page reminding visitors of the 100% price match and the money back guarantee.
+The team added an “assurance center” on the left-hand navigation of the cart page reminding visitors of the 100% price match, and the money back guarantee.